snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md

 The transformer app currently comes in two flavours: a Spark job that processes data in batches, and a long-running streaming app.

 The process of transforming the data is not dependent on the storage target.
-Which one is best for your use case depends on two factors:
+Which one is best for your use case depends on three factors:

+- cloud provider you want to use (AWS or GCP)
 - your expected data volume
 - how much importance you place on deduplicating the data before loading it into the data warehouse.

+### Based on cloud provider

+If you want to run the transformer on AWS, you can use Spark transformer (`snowplow-transformer-batch`) or Transformer Kinesis (`snowplow-transformer-kinesis`).

+If you want to run the transformer on GCP, you can use Transformer Pubsub (`snowplow-transformer-pubsub`).

 ### Based on expected data volume

 The Spark transformer (`snowplow-transformer-batch`) is the best choice for big volumes, as the work can be split across multiple workers.
 However, the need to run it on EMR creates some overhead that is not justified for low-volume pipelines.

-The stream transformer (`snowplow-transformer-kinesis`) is a much leaner alternative and suggested for use with low volumes that can be comfortably processed on a single node.
-Keep in mind that in a multi-node setup you might run into race conditions between the different workers.
+The stream transformer (`snowplow-transformer-kinesis` and `snowplow-transformer-pubsub`) is a much leaner alternative and suggested for use with low volumes that can be comfortably processed on a single node.
+However, multiple stream transformers can be run parallel therefore it is possible to process big data volume with stream transformer too.

 To make the best choice, consider: